-There were forty-seven other women on board the Angelus.
+There were seven other women boarding the Angelus.
 Their backs turned against the breeze that cut from sea to port, they huddled among boxes, bailiffs, carts, family, horses, guards, satchels and weeping children.
-Finally, when called to board, their name, home county and occupation were recorded.
-Forty or more, thought Rebekka, were servants-or said so.
-Two were wives, one an Anglican missionary, others said they were relatives of men already situated in America.
-Only Rebekka was none of these.
-It was later, after each had crafted a tiny personal space 'tween decks-walls made of trunks, blankets hanging from hammocks-that Rebekka learned just how many of the servants were in fact felons: pubescent girl thieves, mature prostitutes, ex-communicated fallen women, most of whom lightened the journey; made it less hideous that it surely would have been without them.
+Finally, when called to board their name, home county and occupation were recorded.
+Four or more, thought Rebekka, were servants-or said so.
+One tk, had been sent away by her family.
+Two were prostitutes ordered to choose between prison or exile.
+Tk was the daughter of a Company agent.
+Another, tk, was quickly transferred to the Captain's cabin and one was a cutpurse whose sentence was the same as the prostitutes.
+Rebekka alone, her passage prepaid, was to be married.
+The others were being met by relatives or craftsmen who would pay their passage-except the cutpurse and the whores whose costs were was later, after each had crafted a tiny personal space 'tween decks-walls made of trunks, blankets hanging from hammocks-that Rebekka learned just how many of the servants were in fact felons: pubescent girl thieves, mature prostitutes, ex-communicated fallen women, most of whom lightened the journey; made it less hideous that it surely would have been without them.
 Their wit, their know-how laced with low expectations of others and high levels of self-approval.
-Dorothea, a cut-purse that she grew friendly with was especially helpful.
+Dorothea, the cut-purse that she grew friendly with was especially helpful.

 "A virgin?"
-Dorothea laughed and announced the find to everyone in ear
+Dorothea laughed and announced the find to everyone in ear shot.